 return "> "

 That covers all the individual pieces of the console customizations I used to configure the console prompt as I wish.
-The full script is listed below.
+Below, you’ll find the complete script.
 You can add the script to your profile and when you launch PowerShell, you should have a customized command prompt.

-If you're reading this post in a RSS reader, then you may not see the script listed at the bottom of article in your feed.
-The script is an embedded link to a github gist.
-If you can't see the script, then visit the post on my website and the script will be listed at the bottom.
+f you’re reading this post in a RSS reader, then you may not see the script listed at the bottom of the article in your feed.
+The script is an embedded link to a GitHub gist.
+If you can’t see the script, then visit the post on my website and the script will be listed at the bottom.

-If you want to see how I implemented this across multiple profiles, then take a look at the follow-up article which dives into where to save the code and how to have one customized profile for all users AND for BOTH PowerShell5 and PowerShell7.
-It walks you though the setup process in great detail.
+If you want to see how I implemented this across multiple profiles, then look at the follow-up article which dives into where to save the code and how to have one customized profile for all users AND for BOTH PowerShell5 and PowerShell7.
+It walks you through the setup process in great detail.